quirozcj/kmerGWAS/README.md

 sample_name4
 ```

-## D) run kmerGWAS:
+## D) run kGWAS:
 1. Put all the scripts in a single folder and run the "RunAssociation_GLM.py" script.
 This will use each of the other scrip in the folder.
 	- KmerProjection_GLM.py
 	- Phenotype_GLM.py
 	- RunAssociation_GLM.py

-2. If you have the k-mer matrix split in parts, run this script foe each of the parts in parallel.
+2. If you have the k-mer matrix split in parts, run this script for each of the parts in parallel.

 - script ```01_run_kmerGWAS.sh```